alekseybeletskii/ADC.Data.Viewer.Java/Readme.txt

 ADC files examples are included in the "resources/sampledata/" subfolder.
 Check "resources/jpg/" subfolder with screenshots.
-Executabel Jar file is located in "resources/jar/" subfolder.
+Executable Jar file is located in "resources/jar/" subfolder.

 An information about every signal will be extracted from an appropriate binary *.par file  in correspondence with a chosen binary *.dat file